Joseph Pulitzer: Early career in St. Louis

 Pulitzer spent his free time at the St. Louis Mercantile Library on the corner of Fifth and Locust, studying English and reading voraciously.
-He made a lifelong friend there in the librarian Udo Brachvogel.
+He made a life-long friend there in the librarian Udo Brachvogel.
 He often played in the library's chess room, where Carl Schurz noticed his aggressive style.
 Pulitzer greatly admired the German-born Schurz, an emblem of the success attainable by a foreign-born citizen through his own energies and skills.
 In 1868, Pulitzer was admitted to the bar, but his broken English and odd appearance kept clients away.
 He struggled with the execution of minor papers and the collecting of debts.
 That year, when the Westliche Post needed a reporter, he was offered the job.

-Soon after, he and several dozen men each paid a fast-talking promoter five dollars, after being promised good-paying jobs on a Louisiana sugar plantation.
-They boarded a steamboat, which took them downriver 30 miles south of the city, where the crew forced them off.
+Soon after, he and several dozen men each paid a fast-talking promoter five dollars after being promised good-paying jobs on a Louisiana sugar plantation.
+They boarded a steamboat, which took them downriver thirty miles south of the city, where the crew forced them off.
 When the boat churned away, the men concluded the promised plantation jobs had been a ruse.
-They walked back to the city, where Pulitzer wrote an account of the fraud and was pleased when it was accepted by the Westliche Post, edited by Dr. Emil Preetorius and Carl Schurz, evidently his first published news story.
+They walked back to the city, where Pulitzer wrote an account of the fraud and was pleased when it was accepted by the Westliche Post, edited by Emil Preetorius and Carl Schurz, evidently his first published news story.

 On March 6, 1867, Pulitzer became a naturalized American citizen.

 Entry to journalism and politics

 In the Westliche Post building, Pulitzer made the acquaintance of attorneys William Patrick and Charles Phillip Johnson and surgeon Joseph Nash McDowell.
 Patrick and Johnson referred to Pulitzer as "Shakespeare" because of his extraordinary profile.
 They helped him secure a job with the Atlantic and Pacific Railroad.
 His work was to record the railroad land deeds in the twelve counties in southwest Missouri where the railroad planned to build a line.
 When he was done, the lawyers gave him desk space and allowed him to study law in their library to prepare for the bar.

 Pulitzer displayed a flair for reporting.
-He would work 16 hours a day – from 10 am to 2 am.
+He would work sixteen hours a day – from 10 a.m. to 2 a.m.
 He was nicknamed "Joey the German" or "Joey the Jew".
-He joined the Philosophical Society and frequented a German bookstore where many intellectuals hung out.
+He joined the Philosophical Society and frequented a German book store where many intellectuals hung out.
 Among his new group of friends were Joseph Keppler and Thomas Davidson.